torproject/nyx/readme.txt

 can disable lookups entirely with 'r' - see the page's help for the current status.

-That said, this is a non-issue.
-ISPs and anyone sniffing your connection already has this data - the only difference is that instead of saying "I am talking to x" you're saying "I'm talking to x. who's x?"
+That said, this is not a terribly big whoop.
+ISPs and anyone sniffing your connection already has this data - the only difference is that instead of saying "I am talking to x" you're saying "I'm talking to x, who's x?", meaning the resolver's also aware of who they are.

 > When arm starts it gives "Unable to resolve tor pid, abandoning connection listing"... why?